BichraiX/KaggleINF/README.md

 Code to get the best hyperparameters with optuna and train a model with those parameters, generating a submission file at the end.

 # HierarchicalTransformer.ipynb

 The notebook contains an implementation of a hierarchical transformer and a training function with hyperparameter optimization using Optuna.
+(The first two cells must not be run because it was made for colab usage.)

+For all these files, the train_set must be in a folder called train_tweets, and the evaluation set must be in a folder called eval_tweets, both located at the root level (at the same level as all the above files).